mghildiy/java-fp-reactive/README.md

   as it means it would be executed on same thread and hence avoids overhead associated with allocating task to forkjoin pool
 * Debugging parallel computation using forkjoin framework is difficult
-* Like parallel streams, forkjoin framework doesn't always guarantee better performance than sequential, and we should always benchmark our code, task must be decomposable into independent subtasks, and our subtasks must take longer than time required to fork a subtask to be considered candidate for parallelization, sequential computation may have the advantage of optimizations from compiler
+* Like parallel streams, forkjoin framework doesn't always guarantee better performance than sequential, and we should keep in mind to: always benchmark our code, task must be decomposable into independent subtasks, and our subtasks must take longer than time required to fork a subtask to be considered a candidate for parallelization, sequential computation may have the advantage of optimizations from compiler

 #### Work stealing
 Its very important that work is uniformly distributed among threads in forkjoin pool.
-In real world scenarios, task splitting is not very straigthforward to achieve this.
+In real world scenarios, task splitting is not very straightforward to achieve this.
 To ensure that all threads in forkjoin pool are equally busy, it uses a mechanism called _**work stealing**_.
 Every thread in forkjoin pool uses a doubly linked queue to store tasks.
 So if a thread runs out of its tasks, it randomly selects a thread and picks a task from its end.
 So a good practise is to have finegrained subtasks rather than few big tasks.